Andrewodwyer/Star-academy/README.md

 # StarFox Squadron
-A StarFox Themed, Rock Paper Scissors game created by Andrew O'Dwyer
+A StarFox Themed, Rock Paper Scissors game created by Andrew O'Dwyer.
+Game concept:
+- Play as your favourite character in Starfox Squadron.
+Head out on your first mission with one teammate and play Rock, Paper, Scissors to see who takes command of the mission.

 ![Image showing screenshots on different size screens](documentation/images/am-I-responsive.png)